linkFISH-Consulting/dbt-lf_utils/macros/docs/macros__get_months.md

     {{ lf_utils.get_months(2023, 2025) }}
 )
 select * from months
--- gives a cross-join of all months from jan 2023 to jan 2025
+-- gives a cross-join of all months from jan 2023 to dez 2025
 ```
 {% endraw %}